kioannou/winston-datadog-logger/README.md

     handleExceptions: true, // boolean.
 It defaults to `true`
     level: 'debug', // (optional) WinstonLevel.
 Defaults to `debug`.
 Possible values `error`, `warning`, `info`, `verbose`, `debug`, `silly`
     logDatadogEvents: true, // boolean.
 It defaults to `true`
-    silent: true, // boolean.
-It defaults to `true`
     tags: ['environment:production', 'version:1.2.3'], // allows transport level tagging in datadog
     title: 'test-title' // string.
 It defaults to empty and can be overridden in the log messages }